masud-technope/RACK-Replication-Package/README.md

 Accepted Papers
 -----------------------------------------
 ```
 - M. Masudur Rahman, C.K.
-Roy and David Lo, "RACK: Automatic API Recommendation using Crowdsourced Knowledge", In Proceeding of The 23rd IEEE International Conference on Software Analysis, Evolution, and Reengineering (SANER 2016), pp. 349--359, Osaka, Japan, March 2016
+Roy and David Lo, "RACK: Automatic API Recommendation using Crowdsourced Knowledge",
+In Proceeding of The 23rd IEEE International Conference on Software Analysis, Evolution, and Reengineering (SANER 2016),
+pp. 349--359, Osaka, Japan, March 2016
 - M. Masudur Rahman and C.K.
-Roy and David Lo, " RACK: Code Search in the IDE using Crowdsourced Knowledge", In Proceeding of The 39th International Conference on Software Engineering (ICSE 2017), pp. 51--54, Buenos Aires, Argentina, May, 2017
+Roy and David Lo, "RACK: Code Search in the IDE using Crowdsourced Knowledge",
+In Proceeding of The 39th International Conference on Software Engineering (ICSE 2017),
+pp. 51--54, Buenos Aires, Argentina, May, 2017
 ```